ritwickd35/walletBE/readme.md

 2. **Page 2: Wallet Transactions**

    - Displays a table of all transactions for the wallet.
    - Supports pagination, sorting by date, amount, type of transaction, and CSV export.
+The table can be sorted by any of the columns by clicking the column header.

 ## Languages and Databases